Toxic Tort & Property Contamination

 In their constant struggle to outperform competitors and turn profits, sometimes property owners get caught in the crossfire between corporations.
 When oil and gas companies fail to adequately clean up drilling sites or try to take shortcuts, property contamination can occur - resulting in serious damage to not only nearby residents’ land, but also to their health and wellbeing.
 Drilling operations can be a blight on the surrounding environment, causing damage to property owners by creating infertile soil, hazardous vapors, contaminated water, and property value loss due to unsightly trenches, mud pits, rusting equipment, tire tracks and more.

-Fortunately, Houston toxic tort lawyers Neal Davis and Jed Silverman are here to help answer all your questions about property contamination and guide you through the legal process from start to finish.
+Fortunately, Houston toxic tort lawyer Neal Davis is here to help answer all your questions about property contamination and guide you through the legal process from start to finish.

-With nearly 40 years of combined experience, Neal and Jed have fought for the underdog in thousands of cases, including high-profile cases garnering international attention, and have won under the most challenging circumstances.
+With 20 years of experience, Neal has fought for the underdog in thousands of cases, including high-profile cases garnering international attention, and has won under the most challenging circumstances.

 We are often able to negotiate favorable case resolution with oil and gas companies before going to court due to our strong reputation as aggressive trial attorneys.